blakadder/blog/_posts/2022-09-04-cheapest-tuya-human-presence-sensor.md

 [![Empty case](/assets/images/tuya_presence/empty_case.jpg)](/assets/images/tuya_presence/empty_case.jpg)

 That's a lot of empty real estate, both in the case and on the PCB.
-There are no model marking on the PCB either except the V1.0.1 marking.
+There is no model marking on the PCB either except the V1.0.1 marking.

 [![PCB](/assets/images/tuya_presence/pcb.jpg)](/assets/images/tuya_presence/pcb.jpg)